You're tuned to the most listened-to radio talk show in America.

 It's the Rush Limbaugh program and the EIB network.

-And the number, if you want to be on the program today, is 800-282-2882.
+And the number if you want to be on the program today is 800-282-2882.

-And if you want to go the email route, that is Rush at EIBNet.com.
+And if you want to go the email route, that is rush at EIBnet.com.

-As promised, we have Tony Snow, the White House press secretary on the phone with us.
+As promised, we have Tony Snow, the White House press secretary, on the phone with us.

 Tony, how are you doing today?

-Hey Rush, how are you?
+Hey, Rush, how are you?

 Well, I couldn't be better.

-Why'd it take so long to recognize the problems admitted to last night?
+Why did it take so long to recognize the problems admitted to last night?

-Uh what what happened to bring about last night's speech?
+What happened to bring about last night's speech?

 Okay, a couple of things happened.

-Well, the main thing that happened is you had an explosion of sectarian violence, primarily in Baghdad, uh, but in other parts of the country as well, and it really began to pick up uh during the months of August, September, October.
+Well, the main thing that happened is you had an explosion of sectarian violence, primarily in Baghdad, but in other parts of the country as well.

 As recently as June, you had congressional delegations going to Iraq feeling pretty confident that things were moved in the right direction.

-You had an election, you had a democratically elected government, and people were coming back saying, you know what, you we think you may be able to be taking troops out of Iraq by the end of the year.
+You had an election, you had a democratically elected government, and people were coming back saying, you know what, we think you may be able to be taking troops out of Iraq by the end of the year.

-We hear it's gonna be ninety three.
+We hear it's going to be 90,000.

 Remember those conversations?

-Those are a reflection of the fact that at the time people thought, okay, things are moving in the right direction.
+Those are a reflection of the fact that at the time, people thought, okay, things are moving in the right direction.

 There had been a couple of attempts to try to build a coordinated effort to create peace in Baghdad.